 William R. “Bill” Gianelli

-William R. “Bill” Gianelli is a civil engineer who served not only as director of the California Department of Water Resources (DWR) from 1967-1973 during Gov. Ronald Reagan’s administration, but worked as a civil servant under Govs.
+William R. “Bill” Gianelli (1919-2020) was a civil engineer who served not only as director of the California Department of Water Resources (DWR) from 1967-1973 during Gov. Ronald Reagan’s administration, but worked as a civil servant under Govs.
 Earl Warren, Goodwin Knight and Edmund G. “Pat” Brown during all phases of the California State Water Project (SWP): its design, planning and construction.

-From the get-go, he was a strong proponent of completing the SWP and its promised water deliveries.
+From the get-go, Gianelli was a strong proponent of completing the SWP and its promised water deliveries.
 From 1981-1984, he served under Reagan’s presidential administration as assistant secretary of the Army for Civil Works overseeing water resource development activities.
 A longtime consulting civil engineer, he served on the Monterey Peninsula Water Management District Board of Directors, including as its chair.

 To learn more about the William R. “Bill” Gianelli Water Leaders Class, click here.